aetheric-oss/se-services/docs/semp.md

 The time window for reviewing the document shall also be public.

 This is the final opportunity for collaborators to review the document and make comments.
-This is also where a [pre-release checklist](FIXME) is addressed, including adherence to the [Writing Style Guide](https://www.arrowair.com/docs/contributing/styleguides/writing).
+This is also where a pre-release checklist (:construction:) is addressed, including adherence to the [Writing Style Guide](https://www.arrowair.com/docs/contributing/styleguides/writing).

-At this stage, supplementary presentations and video may accompany the documentation.
+At this stage, supplementary presentations and videos may accompany the documentation.

-When the all approval comments are complete, it is time to
+When all approval comments are complete, it is time to

 ##### Creating a Release